 Career transactions: Selected by Cincinnati in second round of 2013 NFL Draft (53rd overall) ...
 Signed with Bengals on 5-22-13.

 Previous seasons: 2013—Played in 10 games (Games 5 and 8-16), with four tackles, a shared sack and seven QB pressures ...
-Was inactive (coaches’ decision) for Games 1-4 and 6-7 ...
+Inactive for the other six games ...
 Made NFL debut in Game 5 on Oct.
-6 vs. New England, and was credited by coaches with two QB pressures ...
+6 vs. New England, and was credited with two QB pressures ...
 Had one tackle, the first of his career, on Oct.
 27 vs. Jets ...
 Three QB pressures Dec.
 8 vs. Indianapolis ...
 On Dec.
 29 vs. Baltimore, had eight-yard shared sack of Joe Flacco and added two QB pressures ...
 Played in all four preseason games, recording 10 tackles and one sack.
 2014—Played in line rotation in 12 games (Games 1-10 and 15-16) and also in Wild Card playoff ...
 Inactive for Games 11-14, due to ankle injury suffered Nov.
 16 at New Orleans ...
-Had six tackles, including one sack, a pass defensed and a special teams tackle ...
-Had a pass defensed and a special teams tackle on Sept.
-7 at Baltimore ...
-Had a six-yard sack of Blake Bortles on the final play Nov.
-2 vs. Jacksonville ...
-Had two tackles (one for-loss) on Nov.
+Season totals of six tackles (including one sack), a pass defensed and a special teams tackle ...
+Had first career sack Nov.
+2 vs. Jacksonville, dropping Blake Bortles for six-yard loss on game’s final play ...
+Two tackles (one for-loss) on Nov.
 6 vs. Cleveland ...
-Had two tackles, including a shared sack, in Wild Card playoff on 1-4-15 at Indianapolis.
+Two tackles, including a shared sack, in Wild Card playoff on 1-4-15 at Indianapolis.

 College: Played four seasons (2009-12) at SMU, appearing in 53 games with 27 starts ...
 In addition to 16.5 sacks, he had 28 tackles-for-loss on rushing plays ...
 His 17 blocked kicks rank second-most in NCAA history, and his 10 blocks of FG attempts set NCAA mark, surpassing total of eight set by James Ferebee of New Mexico State from 1978-81 ...
 Key player in SMU’s return to football success, playing on bowl teams in all four of his seasons, with three wins ...
-Started 12 games at DE as a senior and capped his career with MVP honors in Sheraton Hawaii Bowl ...
+Started 12 games at DE as a senior and capped his career with MVP honors in Hawaii Bowl ...
 In 43-10 Hawaii Bowl rout of Fresno State, had two sacks, three tackles-for-loss and two forced fumbles (Mustangs recovered both) ...
-Led team in sacks (eight) as senior, nearly doubling 8.5 total from first three seasons ...
-First-team All-Conference USA selection, and played in Senior Bowl ...
-As freshman in 2009, set NCAA freshman record with seven blocked kicks, falling just one short of NCAA season record for blocks by any player.
+Led team in sacks (eight) as a senior, nearly doubling the 8.5 total from his first three seasons ...
+Was a first-team All-Conference USA selection, and played in the Senior Bowl ...
+As a freshman in 2009, he set an NCAA freshman record with seven blocked kicks, falling just one short of the NCAA season record for blocks by any player.

 Track and field accomplishments: In 2006, at age 18, won Estonia’s first two gold medals in the World Junior Track and Field Championships, with a discus throw of 67.32 meters and a shot put of 20.53 meters ...
 First athlete in event’s history to win gold medals in both discus and shot ...
 Qualified four times (2003-06) for World Junior Championships, and in 2005, he won gold medal in European Junior Championships with discus throw of 62.19 meters.

 Personal: Hometown is Karksi-Nuia, Estonia ...
 Business major at SMU ...
-Has taken piano lessons, and plans to continue ...
 First name is pronounced “MAR-guss.”

 In a week the NFL mourned the loss of Deacon Jones, one of the game's first monstrously athletic pass rushers that offered a window to the next era, the Bengals are watching their crew of 21st-century sleek defensive ends help rookie Margus Hunt adjust to the league in the voluntary field practices (OTAs).